windweller/Tinker/README.md

 ## Minor Issues

-1. Table columns are not typed (all represented as string), so we suffer minor performance penalty by converting them on spot.
+1. Table columns are not typed (all represented as string - for faster HashMap performance instead of Shapeless' HList https://github.com/milessabin/shapeless), so we suffer minor performance penalty by converting them on spot.

 2. Tinker's column count starts at 0 (not 1)

+3. Operation module should be a subsidiary module of DataContainer.
+They are seperate right now due to historical reasons and cleaner code base.
+They might be combined in the future.